About the Hands of Hope project

 Meet the ladies

 The Hands of Hope project started in January 2012 with four ladies on parole from Pollsmoor Prison.
 At the end of 2013 there were six participants and an additional two ladies who were trained on the project found employment elsewhere.
+Some of the original ladies are still working at Hands of Hope, others have come, gained the skills and work experience and have moved on.

 “The skills, support and encouragement ladies receive on joining the project has proved to be life-changing and transformational.”